studoot/ps2exe/Readme.txt

 I made the following important fixes and improvements:

+Update v0.5.0.2:
+- STA or MTA mode is used corresponding to the powershell version when not specified (V3 or higher: STA, V2: MTA) This prevents problems with COM and some graphic dialogs
-Update v0.5.0.1: - PROGRESS handler removed
+- icon file is seeked in the correct directory (thanks to Stuart Dootson) Update v0.5.0.1: - interfering PROGRESS handler removed
 - treats Powershell 5 or above like Powershell 4
 - method SetBufferContents for Clear-Host added
 - the console output methods do not use black background and white foreground, but use the actual colors now